 The Equil Smartpen 2 is one of the most well-designed smart pens that we tested when it comes to comfort.
 Unfortunately, the pen’s accuracy isn’t on par with the best pens we used.
-If you’re looking for a smart pen that can write on any paper or notepad, the IRIS Notes Air 3 costs less, is more accurate and has a longer-lasting battery.
+If you’re looking for a smart pen that can write on any paper or notepad, the IRIS Notes Air 3 costs less, is more accurate, and has a longer-lasting battery.

 To test for accuracy, we wrote out the Gettysburg Address with each of the digital pens on our list.
 The best pens we tested had zero errors on this handwriting test, but the Smartpen 2 had five errors.
 As a result, we struggle to recommend the Equil Smartpen 2 for writing and note taking when there are significantly better products on the market.

 In our drawing tests, the pen was even less accurate.
-We recorded six errors, and the overall quality was low, also.
-The pen had trouble with the smaller details of our drawing tests, and because of the errors and lack of detail, it scored an F on for drawing accuracy.
+We recorded six errors, and the overall quality was low too.
+The pen had trouble with the smaller details of our drawing tests, and because of the errors and lack of detail, we can’t recommend the Equil Smartpen 2 for artists either.

 One of the best features about this pen is that you can charge the transceiver and the pen through a single micro-USB port built into the case.
 If you lose or forget the included cable, Equil’s manual states that you can charge the pen with any micro-USB cable.
 This smart pen advertises a battery life of eight hours.